sirpudika/irpanels/README.md

 # Hi there! 🌳
-`sep` is a little package to help you wrangle with and visualize the data from the Swiss Environmental Panel more easily.
+`sep` is a little package to help you wrangle with and visualize the data from the Swiss Environmental Panel.

 ## What is the Swiss Environmental Panel?